tian1327/Accord-RL/README.md

 #### OptCMDP

 1. Use the same model preparation scheme as in DOPE by running `model.ipynb`.
-If you have run this for DOPE, no need to run again.
+If you have run this for DOPE, no need to run this again.
 2. Run `python OptCMDP.py 1` to run the OptCMDP algorithm
    * Similar to DOPE, but not running K0 episodes for baseline policy.
 Instead, it solves Extended LP directly.
    * Choose random policy for the first episode to get started